1. GENERAL PROVISIONS

 3.6.
 Duos have to be at the starting line at least 15 minutes before their race, in the waiting zone located 5 meters behind the previous race.
 For instance, racers of the 9.15 event have to be there by 9.00.

 3.8.
 Races start every 15 minutes.
 The first race starts at 9.00, the last one at 17.00.
 The auxiliary race starts at 17.15.
-24 racers start along 6 lanes.
+44 racers start along 11 lanes.
 4 duos run along one lane, and they have to maintain at least 1.5m distance from one another.
 There is a 2m wide distance between lanes.
-Each lane starts with 2 minute intervals.
+Each lane starts with intervals of 1 minute 30 seconds.
 In case of teams, the team members start at 1 minute intervals.
 One team may decide to forego the opportunity to start the race separately for safety reasons and start simultaneously if they have handed in a written request to do so, and have confirmed this to the organisers verbally at the start gate.
+The number of racers that may start simultaneously specified here is the maximum number, no more racers may start in the same race.
+The Organiser of the Race reserves the right to deviate from the above at certain races, i.e. decrease the number of racers that may start in one slot and adjust the number of lanes or the time intervals between two starts on the same lane.

 3.9.
 During the race, the position within lanes and columns is flexible.
 The organizers can assist in determining this according to the dog’s habits and gender.

 3.10.
 Completion time is measured by the chip given to the Racers before the race, and the Racer is responsible for it.
-In case the chip is lost or damaged, the Racer has to pay 2.000 HUF to the Organiser.
+In case the chip is lost or damaged, the Racer is liable to reimburse the Organiser.
+The amount of reimbursement pertaining to each country is found under the 14th point of this document.
 The chip has to be handed in at the end of the race upon receiving the gift package and medal that is awarded to everyone who completes the race.
 Anyone who cannot hand over the chip may only receive the package if they pay for the chip on location.
-If a chip is lost, the completion time cannot be verified, so the Duo loses their eligibility for all prizes except for the medal and the gift package awarded to everyone finishing the race, if the race is otherwise completed according to the rules.
+If a chip is lost, the completion time cannot be verified, so the Duo loses their eligibility for all prizes except for the medal and the finisher’s package awarded to everyone finishing the race, if the race is otherwise completed according to the rules.
 In such cases, the Duo will be recorded at the last place on the list with the comment ‘time could not be verified’.

 3.11.
 Racers can only compete in the race they selected during application on the website.
 They may change their race until 72 hours before the race on the website, if there are free slots available.

 3.12.
 Upon successful registration, every Racer must wear their number and have their chip on their person at all times.
+Starting numbers may only be worn at the front!
 We strongly recommend writing the number on the body as well!

 3.13.
 Time measurement starts at the starting gate and ends upon crossing the finish line.
 Completion time is the time spent between these two points.

 3.14.
-Every racer who completes the race according to the rules receives a medal and a gift package.
+Every racer who completes the race according to the rules receives a medal and a finisher’s package.

 3.15.
 The Race is completed in accordance with the rules if the Racer: